Timeseries

 copy()

-Make a copy of this series.
+Create a copy of the series.

 cumsum()